 REPORT ON THE

 Name and location of the property.
-The property known as the Charlotte Coliseum is located at 2700 East Independence Boulevard in the Chantilly neighborhood of Charlotte, North Carolina.
+The property known as the Charlotte Coliseum is located at 2700 East Independence Boulevard in the Echo Hills neighborhood of Charlotte, North Carolina.

 - Name and address of the present owner of property: The City of Charlotte, 600 E. 4th Street, Charlotte, NC 28202